Graph Filters for Signal Processing and Machine Learning on Graphs: Filter Design and Identification

 \section{Filter Design and Identification}

-Upon defining the graph convolutional filter, we focus now on finding its parameters to solve a specific task.
-We present two strategies to find these filter parameters.
-First, design the filter \eqref{eq:graphConv} to match (or approximately match) a given operator $\mtB \in \fdR^{N\times N}$; i.e., find $\mtH$ such that $\mtH(\mtS) = \mtB$ (Sec.~\ref{Ss:design_opMatch}).
-Second, we seek a filter \eqref{eq:graphConv} that represents a mapping between input-output signal pairs that we (partially) observe or for which we have side information (Sec.~\ref{Ss:design_dataDriven}).
+{In this section, we discuss strategies to find the graph filter parameters to solve a specific task.
+We split our discussion into two common scenarios, each of which arises in the applications in Sec.~\ref{sec:SP} and Sec.~\ref{sec:ML}.
+First, we consider designing the filter \eqref{eq:graphConv} to match (or approximately match) a given operator $\mtB \in \fdR^{N\times N}$; i.e., find $\mtH$ such that $\mtH(\mtS) = \mtB$ (or $\mtH(\mtS) \approx \mtB$) (Sec.~\ref{Ss:design_opMatch}).
+Second, we seek a filter \eqref{eq:graphConv} that represents a data-driven mapping between input-output signal pairs (Sec.~\ref{Ss:design_dataDriven}).